RevenueCat/purchases-android/migrations/v7-MIGRATION.md

 # V7 API Migration Guide

 This latest release updates the SDK to use BillingClient 6.
-This version of BillingClient brings an entire new subscription model which has resulted in large changes across the entire SDK.
+This version of BillingClient brings little change compared with BillingClient 5 which brought an entire new subscription model which resulted in large changes across the entire SDK.

+The only modification at the API level involves replacing "ProrationMode" with "ReplacementMode".
+The specific replacement modes remain unchanged.

+However, there is a behavior change in the "DEFERRED" replacement mode.
+Previously, a purchase would only occur after the product change.
+In BC6, the new purchase occurs place immediately, while the product change becomes effective when the old item expires.
+Until we can properly support this new behaviour, we have disabled the "DEFERRED" replacement mode and it will be added back in a future release of the SDK.

 ## Updated Code References